hackclub/hackclub/workshops/python_stock_viewer/README.md

 ## Parsing the JSON

-While this value is useful, we can't do much with it in our code.
-In order to use it, we'll need to use `json.loads()` to parse this string into a JSON.
+While this value is what we want, we can't do much with it in our code.
+In order to use it, we'll need to use `json.loads()` to parse this string into a Python dictionary, which we *can* use.
 Let's add this line to our code:
 ```python
 rjson = json.loads(r.content)
 ```
-This line uses `json.loads()` to parse the string value of json.content into a Python dictionary.
+This line uses the `json.loads()` method to parse the string value of `r.content` into a Python dictionary.
 Now, let's display this value to the user.

-## Wrapping It Up
+## Displaying the Value

 The value we want to display is the `c` value, or the current value of the stock.
 We can do that by printing `rjson['c']`.
 Let's add a line that does this to the bottom of our code:
 ```python